-If the main use for your microwave is heating up various pre-made frozen foods, then you should consider the models that did best in our heating test in the complete microwave review.
+If the main use for your microwave is heating up various pre-made frozen foods, then you should consider the models that did best in our heating tests.
 We evaluated the performance with a wide variety of foods, and you should pick the model that did the best at your preferred type of food.
 Frozen burritos proved to be oddly problematic for a large portion of these products, so that test is worth paying particular attention to.

 Rather than being the sole way for you to heat up food, a microwave can double as a helpful aid for more conventional styles of cooking.
 It can be used to rapidly defrost frozen food prior to sauteing or to quickly bake some potatoes to pair with a steak or roast.
 If this sounds more like your typical cooking style, then you should peruse the results of our defrosting metric to see which models did the best at defrosting by weight.
 You may also want to consider a model that scored well in terms of preset effectiveness, and being able to toss a potato in and have it perfectly baked a few minutes later can be a lifesaver when trying to cook a quick dinner.

 Step 3: Willing To Spend For Style Or Bonus Features?